itabesamesa/4d-minesweeper/README.md

 ```

 > [!WARNING]
-> This program was made for Linux, i doubt that it would work on windows
+> This program was made for [Linux](https://en.wikipedia.org/wiki/Linux), i doubt that it would work on [Windows](https://www.microsoft.com/en-us/windows)

 > [!TIP]
-> If you want to try it on windows, you could try using [WSL](https://learn.microsoft.com/en-us/windows/wsl/).
-(I have not tested this, I don't know if it will work...)
+> If you want to try it on [Windows](https://www.microsoft.com/en-us/windows), you could try using [WSL](https://learn.microsoft.com/en-us/windows/wsl/) (I have not tested this, I don't know if it will work...)

 > [!WARNING]
-> This program was only tested on Arch Linux!
+> This program is developed and tested on [Arch Linux](https://archlinux.org/)!
+(An old version was tested once on [Ubuntu server 20.04 LTS](https://releases.ubuntu.com/focal/))
-> According to this [issue](https://stackoverflow.com/questions/1662909/undefined-reference-to-pthread-create-in-linux), you have to add `-pthread` on Ubuntu systems e.g.: `gcc main.c mtwister.c -lm -pthread -o 4dminsweeper
+> According to this [issue](https://stackoverflow.com/questions/1662909/undefined-reference-to-pthread-create-in-linux), you have to add `-pthread` on [Ubuntu distributions](https://ubuntu.com/) e.g.: `gcc main.c mtwister.c -lm -pthread -o 4dminsweeper` (This possibly applies to [Debian based distributions](https://distrowatch.com/search.php?basedon=Debian) in general, but I have not tested this)
 `

 To run the program, simply type: